 So, what does it take to win a butter tart festival?

 Helen Moffat has been entering (and winning) the butter tart competition at the Drayton Fair for 48 years.
-But this past fall, she decided to submit her prize-winning tarts to a new competition, which would make her eligible for the second annual provincial butter tart competition hosted by the OAAS.
+But last year, she decided to submit her prize-winning tarts to a new competition, which would make her eligible for the second annual provincial butter tart competition hosted by the OAAS.
 Moffat swept the competition at Drayton and then moved on to districts (there are 15 OAAS districts in Ontario) to face off against other local winners.

 She’s not revealing the secret to her prize-winning ways any time soon.
 Much to her family’s chagrin, she doesn’t have a recipe to pass down.
 “I eyeball it, I never measure anything.
 That’s just the way I’ve done it for years,” she says.